Austria has a total ban of wild animals in circuses since 2005.

 Wild animals in circuses are forbidden in all of Serbia.

 CITES-protected species are forbidden in Slowakian circuses.
+A ban of all wild animals is currently under discussion.

 There are no restrictions to the use of wild animals in entertainment in Romania.